AMAZONS

 There is also a variant Killer Amazons where it's possible to capture any Amazon of either color.

-Another variant from Chris Huntoon, Cowboys , uses Knights on a 8x8 chess board (with no capture):
+Another variant from Chris Huntoon, in 2003, Cowboys also uses Knights on a 8x8 chess board (with no capture):

 In r.g.a there was a proposal for a Pencil & Paper variant: